Saket-Mungse/ai-email-assistant-backend/README.md

 - [x] React frontend with Material UI
 - [x] Chrome Extension with Gmail injection
 - [x] MutationObserver for dynamic compose detection
-- [ ] Save reply history
-- [ ] Custom tone input
-- [ ] Deploy backend to cloud

----

-## ⚠️ Important

-- Never commit your `application.properties` with real API keys to GitHub
-- Add `application.properties` to `.gitignore`
-- Use environment variables for API keys in production

 ---